ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/tutorials/sample-apps/presenceSDK_sampleApp/android/index.md

 ### Prerequisites
 {: .article }
-- Android Phone running Android 4.1 (Jelly Bean)
+- Android Phone running Jellybean 4.1 - Oreo 8.0 (API 16 - 26)
 - TM Developer Account with registered app that has been approved for Presence SDK
 - Archtics Team account or Host Ticketmaster account with available event tickets in order to fully interact with the SDK's capabilities.

 **Note:** To get consumer key please create an account on [https://developer.ticketmaster.com](https://developer-acct.ticketmaster.com/user/login) and register your app and it will generate a consumer key that can be used in the above method.
 Before you can use Presence SDK you will have to provide the generated consumer key together with consumer secret and redirect URI to Presence SDK support team so we can configure your app on our end!

 ### Installation
 Download the sample app by clicking this link directly from your Android Phone (link will not work on otherwise).
-[LINK TO DOWNLOAD]

-[Instructions on how to trust provision profile]
+<a class="button button-blue" href="/products-and-docs/sdks/presence/android/app-prod-debug.apk">Download and Install</a>

+You must allow installation of apps from unknown sources in order to install the Sample App .apk file:
+Click `Settings > Security > Unknown Sources` (Allow installation of apps from Unknown Sources) Install the app by clicking `Downloads > Open the Android-PresenceSDK APK > Install`

 ### Sample App Notes
 Before you begin, you will need to log in to the developer portal and copy the Consumer Key for your app: [https://developer-acct.ticketmaster.com/user/login](https://developer-acct.ticketmaster.com/user/login)